rt-heroku/template_secure_api_db/README.md

-boot_rest_auth0_rt
+template_secure_api_db
 ================================

-Telosys Tools bundle (2.1.0 or newer) for Spring Data Rest generation with Auth0 support
+Telosys Tools bundle (2.1.0 or newer) for Spring Data Rest generation with a database stored security

 Expose your Heroku Connect Postgres entities with a RESTful API